December 13, 2018

 As with Millennials, a narrative that simply will not die however often it is argued against or disproved.
 It is far too simplistic to suggest that the open plan is the physical manifestation of the Taylorist management principles of command and control and that it is responsible for lack of productivity.

-As both Nigel Oseland and Chris Moriarty of Leesman Index have demonstrated, there is nothing inherently wrong with open plan offices and – if they are applied correctly – are often the best solution for organisations, especially alongside other forms of space.
+As Nigel Oseland and others in the know have demonstrated, there is nothing inherently wrong with open plan offices and – if they are applied correctly – are often the best solution for organisations, especially alongside other forms of space.

 Trends and the future of work

-The problem here is not that trends don’t exist but they way that ideas that have already become mainstream or have been around for a long time are described as trends.
+The problem here is not that trends don’t exist, but the way that ideas that have already become mainstream or have been around for a long time are described as ‘trends’.
 So, activity based working, flexible working, the gig economy and even coworking all have been around in one form or another for years, decades or even centuries.

 If people are going to claim that these ideas are particularly pertinent to the modern world, they need to concede the fact that they are standing on the shoulders of giants.